isomerpages/moe-ast-moehc/_explore/Our School Building Heritage.md

 New school designs sprang up in emerging housing estates.
 12 different plans were introduced and each had a unique design identity.
 A common school design was a large sloping tiled roof and a steel space frame over a concourse.<br><br>

 -image-<br>
-<b>School design of the 1980s, featuring a sloping tiled roof as seen at Bedok Town Secondary School (1984).</b>
+<strong>School design of the 1980s, featuring a sloping tiled roof as seen at Bedok Town Secondary School (1984).</strong>

 -image-<br>
-<b>Radin Mas Primary School at Bukit Purmei Avenue.</b>
+<strong>Radin Mas Primary School at Bukit Purmei Avenue.</strong>

 -image-<br>
-<b>Jing Shan Primary School at Jalan Lempong with a cubist design for a visually distinctive look.</b>
+<strong>Jing Shan Primary School at Jalan Lempong with a cubist design for a visually distinctive look.</strong>

 </p>